christopher-brown-git/Graph-Theory-Final-Project/README.md

 I installed Python3 and Tkinter using this website, which uses homebrew: https://www.pythonguis.com/installation/install-tkinter-mac/ homebrew is a package management system that makes installing python3 and Tkinter very easy (just one line commands)

-Here is a link the explains how to install homebrew: https://brew.sh/
+Here is a link that explains how to install homebrew: https://brew.sh/

 Installing Tkinter took about 5 minutes